 The 'Leadership and Raft Guide Course Guide' provides details of the award and its general requirements.
+The 'SUP Inland Open Water Leader Skills Checklist' is to support Leaders and Raft Guides in considering their current skills, knowledge and understanding ahead of assessment.
 The 'Leadership and Raft Guide Tutor Notes' expand on the organisational matters relating to training and assessment.
 The accompanying 'Participant Focused Leadership Guidance' provides clarity on the expected leadership principles and approaches.
 The 'Leadership and Raft Guide Sample Programme' provides examples of a 1 day and 2 day assessment outlines, as well as a 2 day Leadership training course programme.